0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

 }
 ```

+It also has a `dataAvailabilityMessage` parameter instead of the sequence information.
+This parameter contains all the ECDSA address signatures of the committee in ascending order and is used for verification.

-Stepwise, the function has identical logic to the `PolygonRollupBaseEtrog.sequenceBatches(...)` function except for:
+Stepwise, the function has identical logic to the `PolygonRollupBaseEtrog.sequenceBatches(...)` function apart from the following steps:

 1. `ValdiumBatchData` instead of `BatchData`.
 1. Accumulates the txHash into `accumulatedNonForcedTransactionHash`.